packit/packit.dev/content/docs/configuration.md

 Create a SRPM and submit an RPM build to [Fedora Koji](https://koji.fedoraproject.org/koji/) build system.

+At the moment it is not possible to run non-scratch production builds from upstream.
+For more info, please see [the following issue](https://pagure.io/releng/issue/9801).
+However, it is still possible to run scratch builds.

 Supported triggers:

 * **pull_request** -- check out content of the pull request